atunbi/atunbi/README.md

-a collection of projects i just feel like sharing.
+a collection of projects i'm quite proud to share.

 not because they're badass projects, i'm just proud of them.

+uhmmm, thank you.